sy-harabi/sy-harabi.github.io/_posts/2024-08-09-Optimizing-Early-Game-Part-One-Selecting-Remotes.md

 ### B. Spawn Usage for Sources

 `Spawn usage = Spawn time for miners + Spawn time for haulers + Spawn time for reservers`

-Agaan, here are more precise explanations
+Again, here are more precise explanations:

 1. `Spawn time for miners = (number of body parts you used for miner considering energy per tick) * CREEP_LIFE_TIME / (CREEP_LIFE_TIME - (traveling distance to the source))`
 2. `Spawn time for haulers = (Number of Carry parts you need) * (using roads?
 1.5 : 2)`
 3. `Spawn time for reservers = 2 * CREEP_LIFE_TIME / (CREEP_LIFE_TIME - (traveling distance to the controller))`.
-Notice that we should consider that reservers has short lifetime.
+Notice that we should consider that reservers have a shorter lifetime.

 Again, omit the last term if not applicable.